CNES/aviso-fes/docs/source/cxx.rst

 Step 3: Load Tidal Constituents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Create functions to specify which tidal constituents to load.
-The constituent
-enumeration depends on your chosen engine:
+Both engines use
+the unified ``fes::ConstituentId`` enum, but each engine namespace provides its
+own set of supported constituent constants:

 **For FES/Darwin Engine (fes::darwin namespace):**